Ammi2019/alx-pre_course/README.md

 My first readme
-this is he onlt time i am allowed to edit using git
+This is he only time i am allowed to edit using git